UTSHO2628/Python-Open-CV-Project1/README.md

 # Python Object Detection with OpenCV

-This project uses OpenCV to detect various objects like people, books, phones, TV, pens, and more via the camera
+This project uses OpenCV to detect various objects like people, books, phones, TV, pens, and more via the camera.

 ## Requirements:
 - Python 3.0